KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 **_the Problem ..._**

 _sooo ...
-You have decided to structure your project code in segregated feature directories._ **Now what?**
+You have decided to structure your project code by features.
+From a design perspective, there were a lot of considerations in determining the feature boundaries.
+In general, you are feeling good about the progress.
+It feels like the feature segregation is going to make your code much more manageable.

+However, there are some issues yet to be resolved ...

-- How do you encapsulate your features, while still allowing them to collaborate with one another?
+- How do you encapsulate and isolate your features, while still allowing them to collaborate with one another?

+- How can selected features introduce start-up initialization, without relying on a global startup process (_even injecting utility service in the root DOM_)?

+- How do you promote feature-based UI components in an isolated and autonomous way?

 - How do you configure your chosen frameworks now that your code is so spread out?

+- How do you disable selected features which are either optional, or require a payed upgrade?

 - How do you pull it all together so that your individual features operate as one application?

-**_the Goal ..._**
+**_the Goal (what now?) ..._**

 The **overriding goal** of **feature-u** is actually two fold: